 To Vanilla Bean or Not to Vanilla Bean:

 Depending on the flavor you’re going for, you can absolutely go with or without a vanilla bean.
 You’re already putting two tablespoons pure vanilla extract in the ice cream base to make it nice and vanilla-y, yet adding a vanilla bean adds an extra depth of flavor.
-If you don’t keep vanilla beans on hand, don’t sweat it!
-Just be sure you use a high quality pure vanilla extract like Nielsen-Massey or Frontier.

 So!
 Low-carb ice cream?
 You guys can go wild with the possibilities.
 Just be sure you’re choosing a milk that works best for you.
 I’m always a major proponent for choosing organic and paying attention to any additives.